bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	```
 	`name` is only decided based on how the function is created and does not depend on the variable name you use to access it.

 2. *Named function expression* can be bound to a variable name which is different from it's `function.name`.
-Also, any function expression can be used without storing in a variable at all.
+Also, function expressions can be used without storing in a variable at all.
 	```js
 	// A. Diff variable name
 	var someVar = function someName(){}